i6iesma/wca-rest-api/README.md

 * The data doesn't change that much, max once a day
 * Static file based API is very fast
-* I don't want to pay for any hosting because it would get very expensive, very fast
+* I don't want to pay for any hosting because it could get very expensive, very fast

 The API is updated once a day so rankings and results are not real-time.